 To avoid wasting our time estimating work that the client would then not be able to afford, it is important to try to match the client's goals with their budget.
 Instead of quoting what the clients ask for blindly, try to understand the underlying needs behind the requirements they give, and figure out alternate/simpler ways to accomplish this that they might not have thought of.
 Help the client understand what they can afford, and find an approach that will work within the client's budget (even if it's not the way they first thought they should do it).

 When we don't know their budget, there will need to be some collaboration between the developer doing the estimate, Gabriel and the client.
 For instance, we may ask questions about the items that are big, to make sure the client expects them to be big.
-Start with some quick ballpark estimates that Gabriel can check with the client to see whether it's worth it, and suggest smaller ways to do the big items.
+Start with some quick ballpark estimates that Gabriel can check with the client to see whether it's worth it, and suggest smaller ways to do the big items when possible.